yochetan/90DaysOfDevOps/2026/day-57/day-57-resources-probes.md

 # a failed readiness probe tells Kubernetes "don't send traffic to me",
 # while a failed liveness probe tells Kubernetes "restart me."

+---

+Task 6: Startup Probe

+A startup probe gives slow-starting containers extra time.
+While it runs, liveness and readiness probes are disabled.

+1) Write a Pod manifest where the container takes 20 seconds to start (e.g., `sleep 20 && touch /tmp/started`)

+`startup-probe.yml`

+        apiVersion: v1
+        kind: Pod
+        metadata:
+          name: startup-probe
+        spec:
+          containers:
+            - name: app
+              image: busybox:1.36
+              command:
+                - sh
+                - -c
+                - |
+                  echo "Container starting..."
+                  sleep 20
+                  touch /tmp/started
+                  echo "Container started!"
+                  while true; do sleep 10; done

+              startupProbe:
+                exec:
+                  command:
+                    - test
+                    - -f
+                    - /tmp/started
+                periodSeconds: 5
+                failureThreshold: 12

+              livenessProbe:
+                exec:
+                  command:
+                    - test
+                    - -f
+                    - /tmp/started
+                periodSeconds: 5
+                failureThreshold: 3

+2) Add a `startupProbe` checking for `/tmp/started` with `periodSeconds: 5` and `failureThreshold: 12` (60 second budget)

+              startupProbe:
+                exec:
+                  command:
+                    - test
+                    - -f
+                    - /tmp/started
+                periodSeconds: 5
+                failureThreshold: 12

+3) Add a `livenessProbe` that checks the same file — it only kicks in after startup succeeds

+              livenessProbe:
+                exec:
+                  command:
+                    - test
+                    - -f
+                    - /tmp/started
+                periodSeconds: 5
+                failureThreshold: 3

+Verify: What would happen if `failureThreshold` were 2 instead of 12?

+`failureThreshold × periodSeconds` gives the approximate startup budget:

+- `12 × 5 = 60 seconds` ✅ enough for the 20-second startup
+- `2 × 5 = 10 seconds` ❌ not enough for the 20-second startup

+So `failureThreshold: 12` gives the slow container up to about 60 seconds to become ready for the first time.

+---

+Task 7: Clean Up

+Delete all pods and services you created.

+        yup deleted all.